rzamarefat/Face_Mask_Classifier/README.md

 ```
 conda craete --name mask_detector
 ```
-antivate d then activate it using the following command
+and then activate it using the following command
 ```
 conda activate mask_detector
 ```